 - Education: Schools and universities are able to display and alter information, emergency announcements, and schedule related communications in real time.
 Additionally, a digital system makes it possible to manage and update multiple screens from one location.

-- Marketing and advertising: Being able to execute real-time marketing strategies and advertise evolving multimedia messages is a no-brainer for corporate or small business integrators.
-The marketing and advertising applications for digital signage are endless, and companies continue to innovate and experiment with what works and what doesn’t when it comes to attracting consumers.
+- Marketing and advertising: Being able to execute real-time marketing strategies and advertise evolving multimedia messages is a no-brainer.
+The marketing and advertising applications for digital signage are endless.
+Companies continue to innovate and experiment with what works and what doesn’t when it comes to attracting consumers.

 For these markets and many more, it’s the real-time rewards and flexibility of digital signage that makes the technology worth the investment.
-Not only is employing its use in a corporate or information-based environment beneficial, but integrating and offering sales and installation as a systems provider can be advantageous.
+Employing its use in a corporate or information-based environment is beneficial.
+Also, integrating and offering sales and installation as a systems provider can be advantageous.

 For commercial integrators, bringing digital display to the front lines drives business-to-business sales and implementation.
 Here are a few provider industries hopping onboard:

-- Traditional sign providers: As mentioned, static message delivery still has its place, but more businesses and consumers are seeking and receiving their communications through digital media.
-Whether through mixing static and dynamic messaging strategies or switching to digital entirely, traditional sign providers are finding digital signage success.
+- Traditional sign providers: Static message delivery still has its place.
+However, more businesses and consumers are receiving their communications through digital media.
+Whether through mixing static and dynamic messaging strategies or switching to digital entirely, traditional sign providers are finding success.

 - Audio/visual: By nature, digital signage is meant to be seen and heard.
 As a provider of A/V components and equipment, completing the product package by adding digital solutions is an effective way to help customers optimize and achieve their goals.

-- IT and service providers: Much like audio/visual providers, maintenance and service sales can benefit by packaging and promoting their traditional services with digital signage software and hardware integration.
+- IT and service providers: IT maintenance and service sales can benefit as well.
+They can package and promote their traditional services with digital signage software and hardware integration.
 A one-stop-shop for the equipment and follow-up maintenance service is an attractive option for consumers in need of IT expertise.

-- Web developers: An important component to digital signage software is the HTML code that powers internal communication and prompts different consumer-facing messages.
+- Web developers: An important component to digital signage software is the HTML code that powers internal communication.
 As an industry already creating code, adapting to write HTML for digital signage displays is an easy integration.

 Tips for Achieving Digital Signage Sales Succes

-Regardless of where a signage system will be implemented, understanding the risks and rewards inherent to investing in the technology is important.
-Too often, adopters and integrators attempt to tackle the entire array of digital signage inlets, and lack of focus on a niche or area of expertise leads to lackluster return on investment.
+Regardless of where a signage system will be implemented, understanding the risks and rewards inherent is important.
+Too often, adopters and integrators attempt to tackle the entire array of digital signage inlets.
+This lack of focus on a niche or area of expertise leads to lackluster return on investment.
 Finding a niche and understanding customers doesn’t need to be difficult:

 - Determine use: How are customers going to benefit from a particular digital display system or the technology in general?
-Determining whether targeted consumers are interested in brand building, sharing information, or increasing sales can, in turn, help make the digital signage sale.
+Determining whether targeted consumers are interested in brand building, sharing information, or increasing sales helps make the sale.

 - Discuss investment costs: Understandably, integrators can be wary about spending lots of money on new digital systems.
 Discussing financial benefits and overall investment potential over sticker price and installation costs is an effective digital signage sales strategy.

-- Compare traditional to digital: A proven method for selling any product is comparing what’s being sold to something customers consider to be inferior.
-Simply running through the advantages of digital signage (real-time updates, dynamic messaging, etc.) over traditional static options can be enough to win over on-the-fence consumers.
+- Compare traditional to digital: A proven method for selling any product is comparing what’s being sold to something inferior.
+Simply running through the advantages of digital signage (real-time updates, dynamic messaging, etc.) over static options is enough.

-- Establish partnerships: Professional partnerships can be advantageous for all parties involved.
-That said, it’s wise to be selfish when selecting partners (e.g., software provider, display providers, content providers, etc.), as they can make or break a project.
+- Establish partnerships: Professional partnerships can be advantageous for everyone.
+However, it’s wise to carefully select partners, as they can make or break a project.

 - The sniper approach: While it might seem counterintuitive, don’t try to be everything to everyone.
 When devoting resources to marketing or sales efforts, focus is key.
 Take on only a few verticals, establish goals and expectations, and improve and build skills for those verticals appropriately.

-Integrators from countless industries are taking advantage of the digital signage edge.
-While the business of selling and supporting digital solutions has matured by leaps and bounds over the years, and simply putting up the “we offer digital displays” sign may not be enough to attract customers, providers are finding success in partnerships and niche markets.
-From offering tailored content for chiropractic waiting room message boards to providing support and integration assistance to A/V specialists powering emergency alert systems to specializing in user interface, providers and system integrators are creating software and hardware solutions for clients in need.
+Commercial integrators from countless industries are taking advantage of the digital signage edge.
+The business of selling and supporting digital solutions has matured over the years.
+In fact, providers are finding success in partnerships and niche markets.
+Providers and system integrators are creating software and hardware solutions for clients in need.

 Digital Signage in the Future